-Recently, with the development of high-bandwidth services such as high-definition digital TV, video conference, Internet of things (IoT), and fifth-generation (5G) mobile network, users' demand for access network bandwidth is becoming higher and higher^[1,2].
-To meet people's increasing demand for bandwidth, orthogonal frequency-division multiplexing (OFDM) technology is considered to be one of the key candidate technologies for short-reach application scenarios such as passive optical networks and optical interconnects in data centers because of its high spectral efficiency (SE) and strong resistance to fiber dispersion^[3-5].
-Compared with coherent optical OFDM $(CO-OFDM)^{[6]}$ with a complex system structure, intensity-modulated direct-detection optical OFDM (IMDDO-OFDM)^[7] has been widely studied because of its simple structure, low complexity, and low cost.
-The real-valued OFDM signal is obtained when the input data of inverse fast Fourier transform (IFFT) is constrained with Hermitian symmetry (HS).
+Recently, with the development of high bandwidth services such as high-definition digital TV, video conference, Internet of things (IoT) and the fifth-generation (5G) mobile network, users' demand for access network bandwidth is becoming higher and higher [1,2].
+To meet people's increasing demand for bandwidth, orthogonal frequency-division multiplexing (OFDM) technology is considered to be one of the key candidate technologies for shortreach application scenarios such as passive optical networks and optical interconnects in data centers since its high spectral efficiency (SE), strong resistance to fiber dispersion [3-6].
+Compared with coherent optical OFDM (CO-OFDM) [7-8] with complex system structure, intensity-modulated direct-detection optical OFDM (IMDDO-OFDM) [9] has been widely studied because of its simple structure, low complexity and low cost.
+The real-valued OFDM signal is obtained when the input data of IFFT is constrained with Hermitian symmetry (HS).
 We call this type of OFDM as HS-OFDM.
 In another case, the output data of the IFFT are complex-valued ones since the HS constraint is not performed, which is defined as non-Hermitian symmetric OFDM (NHS-OFDM) in this work.
-In general, multiple data converters combined with analog up/downconversion^[8] or digital up/down-conversion^[9] are required in the NHS-OFDM system.
-In Ref.
-[10], a low-complexity

-NHS-OFDM signal generation and reception method without up/down conversions was proposed.
-It generates 2 N real-valued discrete OFDM signals by juxtaposing the N real and N imaginary parts of the N-point complex-valued IFFT outputs in the time domain.
-It indicates that under the same bandwidth granularity, NHS-OFDM can make full use of the fast Fourier transform (FFT) algorithm compared with HS-OFDM, to reduce the hardware implementation complexity.
+In general, multiple data converters combined with analog up/down-conversion [10] or digital up/down-conversion [11] are required in the NHS-OFDM system.
+In [12], a low-complexity NHS-OFDM signal generation and reception method without up/down conversions was proposed.
+It generates 2N real-valued discrete OFDM signals by juxtaposing the N real and N imaginary parts of the N-point complex-valued IFFT outputs in the time domain.
+It indicates that under the same bandwidth granularity, NHS-OFDM can make full use of the FFT algorithm compared with HS-OFDM, to reduce the hardware implementation complexity.
 Besides, the same SE and peak to average power ratio (PAPR) performance as HS-OFDM can be achieved.
-In the following content, NHS-OFDM refers to the low-complexity NHS-OFDM proposed in Ref.
-[10], unless otherwise stated.
-Numerical simulation^[11], and offline^[12] and real-time^[13] demonstrations show that the NHS-OFDM has a similar bit error rate (BER) performance to the HS-OFDM.
+In the following content, NHS-OFDM refers to the low-complexity NHS-OFDM proposed in [12], unless otherwise stated.
+Numerical simulation [13], offline [14] and realtime [15] demonstrations show that the NHS-OFDM has a similar bit error rate (BER) performance with the HS-OFDM.